manifoldco/manifold-sample-app/README.md

 ```

 The `master` branch is for the original AWS starting app.
 To see the migration
-changes, view the PR for `new-manifold`.
+changes, view the PR for `manifold`.

 ## Local Installation

 ```
+brew install manifold-cli
 yarn
 ```